Insights from David D. Levine, Writer, Designer, and Engineer

 David D. Levine has worn many hats in his long career: technical writer, interaction designer, software engineer, and award-winning science fiction author.
 His career path, with its ups, downs, and redirections, mirrors the one many job seekers find themselves on today.
 Find out how he turned a BA in architecture into a technical writing career, and, a decade later, transformed himself into an interaction designer and, finally, a software engineer.
 And see how, even after his retirement, he found ways to use his technical background to write science fiction stories.
 This course breaks down the different stages in David's career into sections where he answers questions and offers hard-won advice to job hunters.
 Dive in and get insights from an expert—in more than one industry!

-So, now I don't have a day job.
-I am a science fiction writer, and I do a lot of travel.
+So now, I don't have a day job.
+I'm a science fiction writer and I do a lot of travel.

 iOS 8 App Development with Swift 1 Essential Training1,023,003 Views